Lagan Gateway project - We want you to name this bridge.

 Where can I find the short list for the naming of this bridge?

-Maureen asked over 2 years ago
+Maureen asked about 3 years ago

 The public response to the naming exercise has far exceeded our expectations.
 We are working through a formal naming policy process and this is currently being considered by our Elected Members.
 Once they agree the final shortlist of potential names, we will publish the options here on the Your Say Belfast platform and put it to a public vote.